entlein/entlein/README.md

 - 👀 k8s, eBPF, cybersec, physics, music and all things devops

 - Im an entrepreneurial researcher who wants to make our world more cyberresilient.
 Thus I maintain the kubernetes-stormcenter and create educational tools to lower entrance barriers for true understanding of threats.
-- I also offer master thesis projects

-I entirely self-fund my work and rely on soft-money, thus cannot guarantee any future commitments
+I entirely self-fund my work, thus cannot guarantee any future commitments but I can guarantee that I m not sponsored by any vendor/country/ideology.

 if you d like to meet me: Im at most KubeCons and if you can figure out my real name you ll find me on the CNCF slack 🐣🦢